Xe/site/blog/identity-model-software-2021-01-31.markdown

 article that really do mix the name-based compartmentalization that I do together, if you really want to ask clarifying questions or whatever I suggest doing it over somewhere my name is listed as Cadey.
 There are some questions that I am hesitant to answer in professional contexts.
-Please resepct this.
+Please respect this.

 I have not seen any system on the internet that allows me to properly map the differences between these logical facets of my identity.
 Not without having to